C++ String rfind

 Example 2

-Let's see an another simple example by passing character value.
+Let's examine another straightforward example by passing a character value.

 #include<iostream>